 If you provide a valid email address when you file your application, you will receive an email with a URL to access your application results.
-If you and your parents used a PIN to sign your FAFSA and there are no other problems with your application information, you may receive this email notification in as little as 24 to 72 hours.
+If you and your parents used an FSA ID to sign your FAFSA and there are no other problems with your application information, you may receive this email notification in as little as 24 to 72 hours.

-If you or one of your parents does not sign your electronic FAFSA using a PIN, you must print and mail a signature page to the federal processor to confirm the validity of the information provided on your application.
+If you or one of your parents does not sign your electronic FAFSA using your FSA ID, you must print and mail a signature page to the federal processor to confirm the validity of the information provided on your application.

-We recommend that you and a parent use PINs to sign your FAFSA instead of printing and mailing a signature page.
-Having to mail a signature page can lengthen application processing time by several weeks.
+We recommend that you and a parent use your FSA IDs to sign your FAFSA instead of printing and mailing a signature page.
+Having to mail a signature page can lengthen the application processing time by several weeks.

 What Do I Do Next?